sridharan31/daily-fresh-hosur/AUTHENTICATION_STATUS.md

 **Problem**: Method signatures didn't match Supabase service **Solution**: Updated method calls and return type handling

+### ✅ Fixed: Admin Dashboard Error
+**Problem**: Admin dashboard failed with error "Cannot destructure property 'dashboardData' of useSelector(...) as it is undefined"
+**Solution**: Created adminSlice in Supabase store and updated AdminDashboardScreen to use it with proper fallbacks

 ## 📱 TESTING COMMANDS

 ```bash